bioinformatics-ptp/IMAGE/rulesets/sample_ruleset.md

   * `Submission description` (*text*) A brief description of the submission
   * `Person first name` (*text*) the first name of the submitter or contact for these samples, multiple persons can be provided
   * `Organization address` (*text*) The address of the organisation, multiple can be supplied
-  * `Organization country` (*text*) Country in which organization resides, the organization list is maintained at https://github.com/cnr-ibba/IMAGE-InjectTool/blob/devel/django-data/image/image_app/management/commands/organization_list.csv Allowed values are:
+  * `Organization country` (*ontology_id*) Country in which organization resides, the organization list is maintained at https://github.com/cnr-ibba/IMAGE-InjectTool/blob/devel/django-data/image/image_app/management/commands/organization_list.csv Allowed values are:
     * [France](http://purl.obolibrary.org/obo/NCIT_C16592)
     * [Egypt](http://purl.obolibrary.org/obo/NCIT_C16530)
     * [Colombia](http://purl.obolibrary.org/obo/NCIT_C16449)